 The determination of antibodies enables confirmation of SARS-CoV-2 infection in patients with typical symptoms and in suspected cases.
 It also contributes to monitoring and outbreak control.
 For significant serological results, two patient samples should be investigated, one from the acute phase (week 1 of the illness) and one from the convalescent phase (3 to 4 weeks later).

-EUROIMMUN offers the complete range of test systems for COVID-19 diagnostics – from two PCR tests and one antigen ELISA for acute diagnostics to serological tests for differentiated detection of antibodies (IgA, IgM, IgG) against different SARS-CoV-2 antigens and a surrogate virus neutralisation test.
+EUROIMMUN offers the complete range of test systems for COVID-19 diagnostics – from two PCR tests for acute diagnostics to serological tests for differentiated detection of antibodies (IgA, IgM, IgG) against different SARS-CoV-2 antigens and a surrogate virus neutralisation test.